sfinnie/CategoryTheoryCourseNotes/posets/posets-by-example.md

 Posting this as someone who learns best from concrete examples and geometric representations, on the basis that trying to explain something is a good way to test one's understanding.
+If it's inappropriate for the forum please just say.
 I ask forbearance from those with more natural mathematical ability.
 Corrections or comments gratefully received.

 The examples below all consider the subject matter of completing tasks.
 Assume order means "must be completed before": so \\(x \le y\\) means "task \\(x\\) must be completed before task \\(y\\)".
+Note I've used 'arrow' in the geometric sense, not the categorical one.

 ## The Landscape